snowskeleton/Resumes/resume.md

 –
 10/2024 – Present

-- Onboarding/offboarding users, including configuration of Active Directory, Azure AD, Office 365, and Exchange Online
+- Onboard and offboard users, including configuration of Active Directory, Azure AD, Office 365, SharePoint, and Exchange Online
-- Manage SharePoint sites, including coordinating guest access and proper syncing between cloud and device
-- Mitigate compromised user accounts and ensuring users can regain access in under 10 minutes
+- Remediate compromised user accounts, restoring user access in under 10 minutes on average
 - Configure and manage Windows and macOS devices through Intune and Addigy, and virtual machines through Azure, AWS, and Hyper V
-- Configure and troubleshooted Windows systems through N-Central Take Control, remotely and in-person
+- Configure and troubleshooted Windows systems through N-Central Take Control, remotely and onsite
-- Manage and updated DNS records, including A, CNAME, SPF, DKIM, and DMARC records through Cloudflare and others
+- Manage and updated DNS records, including A, CNAME, SPF, DKIM, and DMARC records through Cloudflare and other registrars
+- Create and update PowerShell scripts to deploy via Intune or run as one-offs
-- Update and reference knowledge base articles for common issues
+- Create and update knowledge base articles for recurring issues
-- Surpass average team performance metrics by more than 300% on a regular basis
+- Consistently surpass average team performance metrics by over 300%

 **Desktop Support Technician**